 There is a huge range of higher education options available, so it can get a little confusing.
 Here’s a helpful guide to explaining what it’s all about.

-Bachelor of Arts Honours Degree (Top-Up) Bachelor of Arts Honours Degree (Top-Ups) will transform your Foundation Degree allowing you to build upon your existing qualification to achieve a Level 6 qualification and help you to stand out in a competitive job market.
+Bachelor’s Degree (Top-Up): Bachelor of Arts Honours Degree (Top-Ups) will transform your Foundation Degree allowing you to build upon your existing qualification to achieve a Level 6 qualification and help you to stand out in a competitive job market.